-- A. The beneficiary has a mobility limitation that significantly impairs his/her ability to participate in one or more mobility-related activities of daily living (MRADLs) such as toileting, feeding, dressing, grooming, and bathing in customary locations in the home.
-A mobility limitation is one that: - 1.
-Prevents the beneficiary from accomplishing an MRADL entirely, or - 2.
-Places the beneficiary at reasonably determined heightened risk of morbidity or mortality secondary to the attempts to perform an MRADL, or - 3.
-Prevents the beneficiary from completing an MRADL within a reasonable time frame. - B. The beneficiary's mobility limitation cannot be sufficiently resolved by the use of an appropriately fitted cane or walker. - C. The beneficiary's home provides adequate access between rooms, maneuvering space, and surfaces for use of the manual wheelchair that is provided. - D. Use of a manual wheelchair will significantly improve the beneficiary's ability to participate in MRADLs and the beneficiary will use it on a regular basis in the home. - E. The beneficiary has not expressed an unwillingness to use the manual wheelchair that is provided in the home. - F. The beneficiary has sufficient upper extremity function and other physical and mental capabilities needed to safely self-propel the manual wheelchair that is provided in the home during a typical day.
-Limitations of strength, endurance, range of motion, or coordination, presence of pain, or deformity or absence of one or both upper extremities are relevant to the assessment of upper extremity function. - G. The beneficiary has a caregiver who is available, willing, and able to provide assistance with the wheelchair.

-Documentation of the beneficiary's medical history, use of other equipment, mobility limitations, and ability to use the wheelchair safely must be obtained from the practitioner's office for a manual wheelchair and accessories.

-Transport Chair (E1037, E1038 or E1039) is covered as an alternative to a standard manual wheelchair if the basic coverage criteria are met.
+red red PD WHEELCHAIR ITEM Covered Non- Covered swo SWOPD F2F COVERAGE CRITERIA WHEELCHAIR WHEELCHAIR ✓ Cov Nor Nor Cov MS > MS F2F covered if Criteria A, B, C, D, and E are met and Criterion F or G is met.
+A. The beneficiary has a mobility limitation that significantly impairs his/her ability to participate in one or more mobility-related activities of daily living (MRADLs) such as toileting, feeding, dressing, grooming, and bathing in customary locations in the home.
+A mobility limitation is one that: 1.
+Prevents the beneficiary from accomplishing an MRADL entirely, or 2.
+Places the beneficiary at reasonably determined heightened risk of morbidity or mortality secondary to the attempts to perform an MRADL, or 3.
+Prevents the beneficiary from completing an MRADL within a reasonable time frame.
+8. The beneficiary's mobility limitation cannot be sufficiently resolved by the use of an appropriately fitted cane or walker.
+C. The beneficiary's home provides adequate access between rooms, maneuvering space, and surfaces for use of the manual wheelchair that is provided.
+D. Use of a manual wheelchair will significantly improve the beneficiary's ability to participate in MRADLs and the beneficiary will use it on a regular basis in the home.
+E. The beneficiary has sufficient upper extremitify function and other physical and mental capabilities needed to safely self-propel the manual wheelchair that is provided in the home.
+F. The beneficiary has sufficient upper extremitify are are relevant to the assessment of upper extremity function.
+G. The beneficiary has a caregiver who is available, willing, and able to provide assistance with the wheelchair.
+G. The beneficiary has a caregiver who is available, willing, and able to provide assistance with the wheelchair.
+G. The beneficiary is a caregiver who is available, willing, and able to provide assistance with the wheelchair of the beneficiary's medical history, use of other equipment, mobility limitations, and ability to use the wheelchair safely must be obtained from the practitioner's office for a manual wheelchair accessories.
+Transport Chair (E1037, E1038 or E1039) is covered as an alt Heavy Duty Wheelchairs (K0006) are covered for beneficiaries weighing more than 250 pounds or having severe spasticity.
+Extra Heavy Duty Wheelchairs (K0007) are covered for beneficiaries weighing more than 300 pounds. (continued)